Traps to Developers

 - Rust use UTF-8 for in-memory string.

 - Some text files have byte order mark (BOM) at the beginning.
-For example, EF BB BF is a BOM that denotes the file is in UTF-8 encoding.
+For example, FE FF means file is in big-endian UTF-16.
+EF BB BF means UTF-8.
 It's mainly used in Windows.
 Some non-Windows software does not handle BOM.

 - When converting binary data to string, often the invalid places are replaced by � (U+FFFD)